 And now the pinnacle of this admonition.
 What is the end result of counting it all joy?
 What is it that God has in store for you?

 Point 3: “That you may be perfect and complete, lacking nothing.”

 A. What does James mean by “perfect and complete, lacking nothing”?
 He means God is at work in your life through these trials, to mold you and shape you into the image of His Son.
 In other words, perfection of the divine character in you!
 When you endure, exercise your faith, and trust that God is working in your life- especially in trials- you have no room for complaining or doubt!

-When I was in the Army, in order to complete Basic Training and graduate you had to complete a 15 mile march.
+When I was in the Army, in order to complete Basic Training and graduate, you had to complete a 15 mile march.
 This march wasn't a simple boy scout jamboree type march, but a march in full combat gear.
 You wore your steel pot (helmet), web gear, ruck sack, and carried your M16.
 I had to carry a few additional items, such as field radio, LAW, and M60.
 The march was in the middle of summer over difficult rocky terrain.
 The temperature hit 90 degrees and there were only brief 2 minute stops for water.
-Along the way I noticed that all the guys complaining, those who grumbled about the heat, the terrain, the lack of rest, the lack of water- these guys started dropping like flies.
+Along the way I noticed that all the guys complaining-those who grumbled about the heat, the terrain, the lack of rest, the lack of water- those guys started dropping like flies.
 They couldn't make it through to the end.
 They were too busy complaining to endure by looking at the end result of all this discomfort.
 It was those of us who busied ourselves with singing platoon songs and staying positive who endured and graduated.
 Your trials are faith's boot camp, designed to train you to respond to trials God's way.

 How do I start doing that?